jamiehill/nginx-dev/README.md

 1. Building the image
 ---------------------

-To build this image, simply issue the following Docker command, assuming we want to name the image `nginx-test`.
+To build this image, simply issue the following Docker command, assuming we want to name the image `nginx-dev`.

-    docker build -t nginx-test .
+    docker build -t nginx-dev .

 Docker will step through each of the build instructions in the `Dockerfile` and create our image for us.